200iq-games/nanoshooter/readme.md

     - Platform, tooling, and workflow for rapid web game development.
     - Eventually, this networked framework will move out into its own repository, and be given its own legendary name.

-## Free and open licensing

-**Nanoshooter is an open source project under the MIT License.**

-  - All Nanoshooter collaborator contributions — source code, art assets, and otherwise — are free open source contributions.

-  - You are free to reuse any of Nanoshooter's components (any art assets, source code) for your own purposes (commercial or otherwise).

-  - You are free to fork the Nanoshooter project, and totally make your own game based on it (commercial or otherwise).

-  - Third party libraries are included together with their own license files in this repository.

 ## We welcome newcomers — join us!

 We want help with: